ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

   - "anchor_cnf", used by the AS to provide C with the public keys of trust anchors, which C can use to validate the public key of an RS (e.g., as provided in the "rs_cnf" parameter defined in {{RFC9201}} or in the "rs_cnf2" parameter defined in the present document).

-  - "token_series_id", used by the AS to provide C with the identifier of a token series and by C to ask the AS for a new access token in the same token series that dynamically updates access rights.
+  - "token_series_id", used by the AS to provide C with the binary identifier of a token series and by C to ask the AS for a new access token in the same token series that dynamically updates access rights.
 A corresponding access token claim, namely "token_series_id", is also defined.

   * "updated_rights", used by the AS to provide the RS with an indication that an access token uploaded per the SDC workflow is not the first one of a new token series, i.e., that the AS has issued the access token for dynamically updating the access rights of C.